Ara: History Untold isn't a bad Civilization clone.

 ... like I was just saying, Aria of Sorrow's introduction of collectible soul-powers, its variety of equippable weapons and fighting techniques, and its modern setting are all refreshing and exciting changes to the Castlevania norm.

-Back when I first played it, I'd already finished Dawn of Sorrow, so Aria couldn't help but pale in comparison.
+Back when I first played it in the GBA Double Pack, I'd already finished Dawn of Sorrow, so Aria couldn't help but pale in comparison.
 Now that I've blissfully forgotten the details of the sequel -- I can really appreciate how strong this game is on its own.

 Even if some aspects of its storytelling and user interface feel a bit outdated, the foundations that would become "Igavania" - the same principles which eventually made Bloodstained: Ritual of the Night so compelling - are all accounted for, and already working well.